Chinese New Year around the world in 2025

 The eve of the New Year is perhaps the most exciting part of the event, as anticipation creeps in.
 Here, traditions and rituals are very carefully observed in everything from food to clothing.

-Rituals include cleaning the house, putting up new posters of "door gods" on front doors, fireworks before the family union dinner, which should be at least a 10-course meal with a whole fish entrée symbolizing the abundance of the coming year.
+Rituals include cleaning the house, putting up new posters of "door gods" on front doors, fireworks before the family union dinner, which should be at least a 10-course meal with a whole fish entrée symbolising the abundance of the coming year.

 Red decorations are everywhere and it's usual to wear something red as this colour is meant to ward off evil spirits - but black and white are out, as these are associated with mourning.
 After dinner, the family sits up for the night playing cards, board games or watching TV programmes dedicated to the occasion.
 At midnight, the sky is lit up by fireworks.